district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 scrollArea.show();
 ```

-By calling setWidgetResizable(true), we can tell QScrollArea to
+By calling `setWidgetResizable(true)`, we can tell `QScrollArea`{.cpp} to
-automatically resize the widget to take advantage of any extra space beyond its size hint.
+automatically resize the widget to take advantage of any extra space beyond its
+size hint.

 ![][scroll-area]